Bounding Training Data Reconstruction in DP-SGD: Bounding Training Data Reconstruction

-\emph{Reconstruction robustness} \cite{balle2022reconstructing} bounds the success probability of any reconstruction attack against a given mechanism.
-The definition involves an informed adversary (see Section~\ref{sec: background}) with knowledge of the mechanism $M$, the fixed part of the training dataset $\Dfixed$, and a prior distribution $\pi$ from which the target $z^*$ is sampled -- the prior encodes the adversary's side knowledge about the target.
+\cite{balle2022reconstructing} introduce a formal definition for reconstruction that attempts to capture the success probability of any reconstruction attack against a given mechanism.
+The definition involves an informed adversary with knowledge of the mechanism $M$, the fixed part of the training dataset $\Dfixed$, and a prior distribution $\pi$ from which the target $z^*$ is sampled -- the prior encodes the adversary's side knowledge about the target.

 \begin{definition} Let $\pi$ by a prior over target points and $\lattackloss$ a reconstruction error function.
-A randomized mechanism $M$ is $(\eta, \gamma)$-ReRo (\emph{reconstruction robust}) with respect to $\pi$ and $\lattackloss$ if for any fixed dataset $\Dfixed$ and any reconstruction attack $R$ we have
+A randomized mechanism $M$ is $(\eta, \gamma)$-ReRo (\emph{reconstruction robust}) with respect to $\pi$ and $\lattackloss$ if for any fixed dataset $\Dfixed$ and any reconstruction attack $R$ we have $\Pr_{Z \sim \pi, w \sim M(\Dfixed \cup \{Z\})}[\lattackloss(Z, \reconstruct(w)) \leq \eta] \leq \gamma$.

 \end{definition}

 Note that the output of the mechanism does not necessarily need to be final model parameters -- indeed, the definition also applies to attacks operating on intermediate gradients when those are included in the output of the mechanism. \citet{balle2022reconstructing} also proved that any $(\alpha, \epsilon)$-RDP mechanism is $(\eta, \gamma)$-ReRo with $\gamma = \left(\kappa_{\pi,\lattackloss}(\eta) \cdot e^{\epsilon} \right)^{\frac{\alpha - 1}{\alpha}}$, where $\kappa_{\pi,\lattackloss}(\eta) = \sup_{z_0 \in \Zset} \Pr_{Z \sim \pi}[\lattackloss(Z, z_0) \leq \eta]$.
 In particular, using the RDP guarantees of DP-SGD, one obtains that in the full-batch case, running the algorithm for $T$ iterations with noise multiplier $\sigma$ is $(\eta, \gamma)$-ReRo with $\gamma$ bounded by